vuejs/router/packages/docs/guide/advanced/dynamic-routing.md

   title="Learn how to add routes at runtime"
 />

-Adding routes to your router is usually done via the [`routes` option](../../api/#routes) but in some situations, you might want to add or remove routes while the application is already running.
+Adding routes to your router is usually done via the `routes` option but in some situations, you might want to add or remove routes while the application is already running.
 Application with extensible interfaces like [Vue CLI UI](https://cli.vuejs.org/dev-guide/ui-api.html) can use this to make the application grow.

-## Adding Routes
+## Adding routes

 Dynamic routing is achieved mainly via two functions: `router.addRoute()` and `router.removeRoute()`.
 They **only** register a new route, meaning that if the newly added route matches the current location, it would require you to **manually navigate** with `router.push()` or `router.replace()` to display that new route.
 Let's take a look at an example: